 Contrary to popular belief, there are men out there who read romance novels.
-I even knew a male author who writes romance.
+I also once knew a male romance author.
 It’s an interesting genre, and the stories can range from squeaky clean sweet romance to jaw dropping erotica.

 I’ve had some interesting feedback from some of my male readers.
 They often tell me they really enjoyed reading the sex scenes.
 Okay, good to know, (she writes as she blushes.)
 I write sensual romance, which includes some sex scenes, but unlike erotica, the sex scenes aren’t the main focus of the story.
 Most of the action takes place outside of the bedroom.

 Before I started writing contemporary romance, I took the time to research how to write effective love scenes.
 As with any fiction writing, there is a technique for creating a sensual, believable love scene.
 I used Anais Nin as a model.
 Her work is definitely sensual, but by no means overtly graphic.

 First, I build the sexual tension between the characters.
 Arousal begins slowly and oftentimes innocently.
 Hands accidentally brush.
 Someone squeezes a hand or touches a forearm during a conversation.
 Spontaneous horseplay turns into foreplay.